 We know that researchers at Johns Hopkins say that diagnostic errors cause the most severe patient harm.
 They have also told us that medical mistakes are the number three killer in the US, causing more than 250,000 annual deaths.
 We want to point out that there are no solid numbers for how many people are injured and survive medical mistakes, but estimates put it near 2.5 to 5 million people.

 Many of these mistakes would never have occurred if doctors had properly diagnosed their patients.

 In the story above, Burrows went to an urgent clinic.
 It is likely they were overworked or understaffed, which is a major problem for both doctor’s offices and emergency rooms.
 In a busy environment, doctors and nurses can be rushed or fatigued and fail to recognize a patient’s symptoms.
 If they are so busy that they disregard taking a full medical history of the patient, they could miss key information needed for a diagnosis.

 A correct and early diagnosis of a medical condition is vital for a person to have a successful outcome after medical treatment.
 A misdiagnosis can lead to a problem never being discovered or being discovered too late.

 We know just how harmful a misdiagnosis or a failure to diagnose can be.
-At the Weitz Firm, our qualified and experienced team will work to investigate your case so we can secure the compensation you deserve.
+At The Weitz Firm, LLC, our qualified and experienced team will work to investigate your case so we can secure the compensation you deserve.
 This can include: